liqing-ustc/Configure/README.md

-# The configurations for tools.
+# The configurations for tools

 ## SSH
 [Connecting to GitHub with SSH](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/connecting-to-github-with-ssh) \